Smurfit Kappa - Rewarding Shareholders, Clients And The Environment

 As we could see below, SKG significantly expanded its operating profitability over the period alongside Mondi and Packaging Corporation.
 However, Mondi's asset turnover deteriorated over the period while Packaging Corporation and SKG kept it stable, which is why the two companies are now the most expensive in the segment.

-Source: author's calculations based on data from annual reports and morningstar.com
+Source: Author's calculations based on data from annual reports and morningstar.com

 Finally, changes in leverage also affected ROE performance over the period.
 SKG's higher profitability allowed the company to deleverage without sacrificing returns.
 That can't be said for SKG's major competitor International Paper (IP) which experienced a sharp reduction in ROE from 21% in 2015 to 16% in 2019 due to the significant reduction in leverage.

-Source: author's calculations based on data from annual reports and morningstar.com
+Source: Author's calculations based on data from annual reports and morningstar.com

 Sustained higher profitability is important as it also allows companies to operate using higher leverage.
 Due to its high margins SKG has one of the highest interest coverage ratios in the peer group which allows for its elevated leverage ratio, while its main U.S. competitor - International Paper would be forced to further deleverage over the coming years.

-Mondi and Packaging Corporation on the other hand could improve returns without sacrificing financial health by employing more leverage.
+Mondi and Packaging Corporation, on the other hand, could improve returns without sacrificing financial health by employing more leverage.

-Source: author's calculations based on data from annual reports and morningstar.com
+Source: Author's calculations based on data from annual reports and morningstar.com

 Focusing on leaders

 Based on all that, there are three companies leading the sector in terms of return on capital - Smurfit Kappa, Mondi and Packaging Corporation.
-All three have industry leading profitability, asset efficiency and could support higher levels of leverage as compared to the rest.
+All three have industry-leading profitability, asset efficiency and could support higher levels of leverage as compared to the rest.

 In each of the two sections below, I will explain two of Smurfit Kappa's competitive advantages over its peers and why I consider its business model to be superior to that of the other two leaders.